anoopsarkar/compilers-class/hw2.md

     Score(dev): 39.00
     Total Score: 39.00

-### Check accuracy on hidden testcases

-For some testcases (those in the `testcases/test` directory) the inputs are provided but the reference output is not provided to you.
-To see your performance on those testcases you must submit your `output.zip` to the [leaderboard]({{ site.leaderboard }}).
-You will see your performance on test and your accuracy will be displayed on the [class leaderboard page](leaderboard.html).

 ### Package your source for Coursys

 You must also upload your source code to Coursys.
 You should prepare your source for upload using the Python program `zipsrc.py`.